| Bush's education "blueprint" bound to be inadequateby Gary M. RatnerThe Standard-Times, New Bedford, MA

 Though math proficiency increased several points from 1992 to 1996,

+about 75 percent of the Texas students still are not proficient.
 More of the same will not work.
 To accomplish the president's goal

 would require a fundamental change in American public education: